kaganercelik/TeamDAO/README.md

           Only a member of the team can call this function
         </li>
         <li>
-          A member can withdraw more than its percentage.
+          A member cant withdraw more than its percentage.
         </li>
         <li>
           Every member gets their own rewards personally.